0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

     This precaution is employed to mitigate potential vulnerabilities in deployed Smart Contracts, that arise from creating a specific condition based on the gas price, for example, to manipulate execution costs.

-    - If the transaction does not make use of the gas-price-related opcodes, the Executor executes the transaction with the more adjusted gas price, which is $\texttt{NEGP}$, and ends the sequencing process.
+    - If the transaction does not make use of the gas-price-related opcodes, the executor executes the transaction with the more adjusted gas price, which is $\texttt{NEGP}$, and ends the sequencing process.

 ### Numerical Example: Sequencer Flow